spicetify/docs/src/content/docs/development/migrating-v2-extensions.md

 ## 9. Treat webpack and source patches as a redesign point

-Wrapper APIs such as `Player`, `Platform`, `URI`, `LocalStorage`, and notifications are the easiest part of a port because v3 preserves the `Spicetify` global.
+Wrapper APIs such as player, platform, URI, storage, and notifications are the easiest part of a port because stdlib exposes them through `client`.
 Direct client internals are different:

 - Prefer a typed stdlib exposure over scanning webpack yourself.
 - Let a missing optional export disable one feature rather than throw at module import time.
 - Do not destructure a finder result at the top level; the entire module then fails when that result drifts.
 - Source transforms are disabled by default in the beta.
 A v2 extension that rewrites Spotify's bundle cannot be mechanically ported; redesign around a public wrapper or stdlib surface, or make the feature degrade until a safe surface exists.
-- `Spicetify.GraphQL.Definitions` is currently empty in v3.
-Use a known persisted query deliberately or prefer a native `Platform.*API` when one provides the data.
+- `client.graphQL.Definitions` is currently empty in v3.
+Use a known persisted query deliberately or prefer a native `client.platform.*API` when one provides the data.

 If the extension reaches an external service, prefer the client's authenticated native APIs first.
 External requests can be rate-limited or CORS-blocked and should not be the only path to a usable UI.